Dan4P/pxt-extension/README.md

 Creating the extension
 * open up the makecode editor(https://makecode.microbit.org/), start a project and create a github repo for that project (make sure that the repo is public)
-* code in main.ts the extension you want to make (https://makecode.com/playground is helpful for learning this)
+* code in main.ts the extension you want to make (https://makecode.com/playground and https://makecode.com/extensions/getting-started/simple-extension are helpful for learning this)
 * you need to add a section to the pxt.json file in your repo containing the url of your webpage (https://makecode.com/extensions/extensions this webpage shows you what to add).
 This makes the extension an editor extension.

 Running your editor: